spectrocloud/librarium/content/docs/00-release-notes.md

 * Palette App Mode now supports the use of [containers](/devx/app-profile#services).
 You can specify containers when creating an app profile.
 * Palette leverages the [Helm and OCI registries](/devx/registries#custompackregistry) to configure, store and service packs.
 * Palette supports [out-of-the-box](/devx/app-profile#messagingsystemservices) applications support for services such as Kafka, MySQL, MinIO, NATS, etc., for Palette Dev Engine.
 These services can be specified when creating an App Profile.
-* Palette allows you to [pause and resume](https://deploy-preview-1058--docs-spectrocloud.netlify.app/devx/palette-virtual-clusters/pause-restore-virtual-clusters#overview) virtual clusters that are not in use.
+* Palette allows you to [pause and resume](/devx/palette-virtual-clusters/pause-restore-virtual-clusters#overview) virtual clusters that are not in use.
 This adds significant flexibility in managing the operating costs and optimizing resource management for virtual clusters.

 ### Enhancements:

 * [OS patch reboot](/clusters/cluster-management/os-patching#rebootifrequired) support allows clusters to reboot to apply system updates if required.

 * Palette Tencent Clusters now support using [security groups](/clusters/public-cloud/tke#deployatencentcluster) for network isolation and improved security.

-* Improved app profile modeling experience.

 * Reduced launch time when creating Palette Virtual Clusters.